-This Standard has been prepared by Communications Allaince and most recently revised by the WC72 : New Cellular and IMT Customer Equipment Requirements Working Committee.
+This Standard was prepared by Communications Alliance and most recently revised by the WC94 : IMT-2020 Customer Equipment Working Committee.
 It is one of a series of Telecommunication Standards developed under the Memorandum of Understanding between the Australian Communications Authority (ACA) and the Australian Communications Industry Forum (ACIF).

-Note: On 1 July 2005 the ACA became the Australian Communications and Media Authority (ACMA) and the Memorandum of Understanding continues in effect as if the reference to the ACA were a reference to ACMA.
+Note: On 1 July 2005 the ACA became the Australian Communications and Media Authority (ACMA) and the Memorandum of Understanding continues in effect as if the reference to the ACA was a reference to the ACMA.

 Communications Alliance was formed in 2006 and continues the functions previously fulfilled by ACIF.

-This Standard is a revision of AS/CA S042.1: 2015 Requirements for connection to an air interface of a Telecommunications Network- Part 1: General.
-It is the result of a consensus among representatives on the Communications Alliance Working Committee to produce it as an Australian Standard.
+This Standard is a revision of AS/CA S042.1: 2020 Requirements for connection to an air interface of a Telecommunications Network-Part 1: General.

+This Standard is the result of a consensus among representatives on the Communications Alliance Working Committee to produce it as an Australian Standard.